slott56/slott56.github.io/Pelican/content/pages/equiprob_d6.rst

    Compute :math:`R = R_3\times 3 + R_1\times 1 + 1`.
 Or
    :math:`\sum R_x\times x + 1`.

+In English:

-In English > Use two distinctly colored die: say white and green.
+    Use two distinctly colored die: say white and green.
     The green die as a weight of 3.
-The white die has a weight of one. > We’ll transform each die’s value into the range 0, 1, 2, and then multiply by the weight. > This means 3 times the green die’s value (0, 1 or 2) plus the white die’s value (0, 1, or 2) plus 1 more to make a number from 1 to 9.
+The white die has a weight of one.

+    We’ll transform each die’s value into the range 0, 1, 2, and then multiply by the weight.
+    This means 3 times the green die’s value (0, 1 or 2) plus the white die’s value (0, 1, or 2) plus 1 more to make a number from 1 to 9.

 This isn’t quite as simple as using :math:`\lvert R \rvert=2` rule, where we can keep or discard dice.
 We’re stuck with adding and